Reporting Unacceptable Behavior at ACM Activities

 What Enforcement Procedures Will be Followed?

 When receiving a report of unacceptable behavior, ACM’s President, CEO, or COO will review and direct appropriate follow up.
-In consultation with the Chair of ACM’s Committee on Professional Ethics (COPE), the executive will also make a recommendation to COPE regarding resolution.
+Following investigation of the complaint, the Chair, in consultation with the executive, will review all materials and determine whether the complaint violates ACM’s Policy Against Harassment at ACM Activities.
 COPE will make a final, binding decision regarding whether ACM’s policy has been violated and the consequences of any such violation.
+On behalf of ACM, the executive will inform the complainant and subject of the decision.

 The Committee may take actions including, but not limited to, suspension or termination of membership in ACM, exclusion from ACM leadership positions, exclusion from participating in future ACM events, and/or exclusion from deriving other benefits from ACM activities.
 Such actions may be applied regardless of whether or not the offender is a member of ACM.